Physik-Institut-UZH/wazpo/README.md

  - **make**: normal copile
  - **make clean**: remove only binaries
  - **source clean.sh**: hardcore clean up, removes the whole installation (you need to re-run 'source install.sh after this)

+# Usage

+# What if we modify/add/remove processed tree branches?